 11. WHERE CAN I BOOK MY ACCOMMODATION?

 The organization always recommends the runners to book accommodation in the South of the island, in the areas of Meloneras, Maspalomas or Playa del Inglés.
 The Expomeloneras Convention Center is the place where the finish line and all the services are located and the closing ceremony will be celebrated.
-Through the website of the Gran Canaria Tourism Board you can program your stay.
+If you want us to help you find accommodation, please contact us at email@example.com .